lima-vm/lima/docs/vmtype.md

 - Virtualization.framework doesn't support running "intel guest on arm" and vice versa

 ### Known Issues
-- "vz" doesn't support `legacyBoot: true` option, so guest machine like centos-stream, archlinux, oraclelinux will not work
+- "vz" doesn't support `legacyBIOS: true` option, so guest machine like centos-stream, archlinux, oraclelinux will not work
 - When running lima using "vz", `${LIMA_HOME}/<INSTANCE>/serial.log` will not contain kernel boot logs